Cristy210/Spectroscopy-Analysis---Feature-Engineering-with-Analytical-Data/README.md

  1. Project Deliverables folders contain all the code written in Jupyter notebook, for three Spectroscopy datasets, FTIR, NMR, and GPC.
 This folder also contains the documentation for the code and our reasons for choosing a particular method
  2. Each subfolder in Project Deliverables folder contains three subfolders each corresponding to FTIR, NMR, and GPC with its own dataset as .csv file and two jupyter notebooks in each folder one for Naive and the other for Dynamic Binning
  3. Plots folder contains plots obtained from three spectroscopy analyses.
+ 4. Used find_peaks function from Scipy signal, python signal processing library to identify peaks in the samples.
+ 5.

  ### Peaks identified from FTIR, NMR, and GPC Datasets
  ![FTIR Peak Finding](Plots/FTIR_Peak%20Finding.png)